maziac/fastestjoystick/Readme.md

 I.e. a 1ms polling looks like this:
 ![](Images/usb_poll_1ms.BMP)
 2. The main LED (on the Teensy board) will be toggled depending on the USB poll interval.
 Every 1000th USB poll the LED will be toggled.
 I.e. for a 1ms interval the LED will toggle every 1 second.
 For 8ms USB interval the LED will toggle every 8 seconds.

+## USB packet queue

+In the Teensy it doesn't seem to be easily possible to detect when the host does an USB poll.
+One way is to send a packet and watch when the packet has been read (usb_tx_packet_count).
+Unfortunately this involves that a packet has to be sent even if no new data is available.

+Furthermore the library uses a queue of 3 packets (TX_PACKET_LIMIT).
+If we simply write into the queue we end up in a delay of 3ms.
+So the SW clears the queue and afterwards synchronizes with USB poll to make sure that always only 1 packet is in use.
+I.e. the packet is immediately sent in the next USB poll.